 PISTON-filler systems work by the same push-air-out and draw-ink-in principal as the other mechanical filler systems.
 However there have been multiple methods created for doing it.
 Some can be quite simple, while others can be quite complex.
 The system works by using a Piston or plunger mechanism to force out the air.
 A standard Converter actually utilizes one type of Piston system.
-The system I currently offer (shown above) is quite simple and is made up of a 1-piece insert that operates with a rotating Blind-cap that moves the piston in and out.
-It works much the same way as a Converter does, but the advantage is that it stores more ink.
+The system I currently offer (shown above) is quite simple and is made using a 1-piece mechanism insert operated with a rotating Blind-cap.
+Turing the Blind-cap moves the piston up and down.
+It works much the same way as a Converter does, but the advantage is that it stores a larger volume of ink.

 Version #2...
 I have another PISTON system that I've been working on, but it's not available yet.
-It's one of the more traditional Piston systems that has been used, but is a little more challenging to create.
-But I'm hoping I can offer it sometime in the future.
+It's one of the more traditional Piston systems found in older pens, but it's a little more challenging to create.
+I'm hoping I can offer one sometime in the future.

 Again, just as with the other systems, the name hints at how it might work.
 This time, a part referred to as a BULB is what you interact with to fill the pen.
 The Bulb is similar to an ink SAC, but in this case it is only used to create the air/ink exchange, rather than storage.
 With the exception of the Eyedropper, this system uses the least amount of parts, but is typically the trickiest system to get setup.
 To cause the movement of the air/ink exchange, a Bulb-filler requires a BREATHER-TUBE.
 The Breather-tube forces the air out through one area of the nib feed, allowing the ink to come in through another area of the nib feed.
 To fill, you press the Bulb QUICKLY, wait for the air bubbles.
 Then as with the other systems, release the bulb and wait a few seconds for the ink works its way up into the reservoir inside the barrel.
 It doesn't take as long here, but less ink is brought in.
 So you have to repeat the procedure several more times.
 Just like the Eyedropper, you can order your Bulb-filler with an INK-VIEW as described inr the Eyedropper section.